Ohio (Crosby, Stills, Nash & Young song): Lyrics and reception

 "Tin soldiers and Nixon coming" refers to the May 4, 1970 Kent State shootings, where Ohio National Guard officers shot and killed four students during a protest against the Vietnam War.
 The shootings happened following several days of protests and clashes, including the arson of a building on campus.
 Crosby once stated that Young keeping Nixon's name in the lyrics was "the bravest thing I ever heard."
 The American counterculture of the 1960s responded positively to the song and saw the musicians as spokespersons for their ideas.
 The lyrics help evoke a mood of horror, outrage, and shock in the wake of the shootings, especially the line "four dead in Ohio", repeated throughout the song.

 Based on opinion polling the day after the shooting, a majority of the American public placed the greatest blame for the violence on protestors rather than National Guard members.
 After the single's release, it was banned from some AM radio stations including in the state of Ohio, but received airplay on underground FM stations in larger cities and college towns.
 More recently, the song has received regular airplay on classic rock stations.
+In 2009, the song was inducted into the Grammy Hall of Fame.
 The song was selected as the 395th Greatest Song of All Time by Rolling Stone in 2010.
-In 2009, the song was inducted into the Grammy Hall of Fame.

 An article in The Guardian in 2010 describes the song as the "greatest protest record" and "the pinnacle of a very 1960s genre", while also saying "The revolution never came."
 President Richard Nixon, who is criticized in the song, won a landslide reelection in 1972, which included winning the 1972 United States presidential election in Ohio by a margin of over 21%.
+In June 2026, CBS News included Find the Cost of Freedom in its list of the 250 essential American songs of the past 250 years.

+The Dandy Warhols version

+In 2004, American alternative/psychedelic rock band The Dandy Warhols released a cover of the song in their album The Black Album/Come On Feel The Dandy Warhols, a compilation including cover songs, as well as previously unreleased material recorded between 1995 and 2003.
+Musically, this version uses "droning synthesizers" to produce an "alt/psychedelia" sound and atmosphere.